mymailisthis/bw-mmx-utils/README.md

 ## MMX Node Health Report

-This is a nodejs script based on *chiadog* that outputs a daily overview to a *telegram* bot.
+This is a nodejs script based on *chiadog* that outputs a daily overview to a *telegram* bot or in terminal as a live report (see options).

 ## MMX Lulu

 This is a nodejs script based on *chiadog* that outputs notifications about your farm via *telegram* bot while tailing your node's logs.